jonas-scholz123/Y1Project/README.md

 #### Read the below for an overview of the method.

-#### Watch this video [this video](https://www.youtube.com/watch?v=ZX2Hyu5WoFg) for a decent introduction to the general ideas esp. neural networks and genetic algorithms (non-technical discussion)
+#### Watch [this video](https://www.youtube.com/watch?v=ZX2Hyu5WoFg) for a decent introduction to the general ideas esp. neural networks and genetic algorithms (non-technical discussion)

 ___